Rajashekar-P/barcode-go/README.md

 # barcode-go
-This is BarCode Generator Golang Application
+This is QR Code Generator Golang Application